How Does the VA Rate Insomnia?

 Direct Service Connection

-To prove a direct service connection, you must present a medical diagnosis of insomnia from a qualified healthcare provider, a description explaining its occurrence while in-service, and a medical nexus attesting that your disability resulted from your military service.
+To prove a direct service-connected disability, you must present a medical diagnosis of insomnia from a qualified healthcare provider, a description explaining its occurrence while in service, and a medical nexus attesting that your disability resulted from your military service.

 Secondary Service Connection

 A secondary service connection means you developed insomnia because of a physical or mental disorder.
-For example, you may have had PTSD, Gulf War syndrome, or physical injuries in active duty that caused insomnia to develop as secondary conditions.
+For example, you may have had PTSD, Gulf War syndrome, or physical injuries in active duty that caused insomnia to develop as a secondary condition.

-To prove a secondary service connection, you must also present a medical diagnosis and a medical statement explaining the connection between your insomnia and the primary health condition.
+To prove a secondary service connection, you must also present a medical diagnosis and a statement explaining the connection between your insomnia and the primary medical condition.

 Service Connection Based on Aggravation